msantos/ssh-agent-mux/README.md

 Proxy ssh-agent sessions to local or remote ssh-agents.

 `ssh-agent-mux` proxies ssh agent requests to one or more backend ssh agents.
-The agents may be running on the local system using Unix sockets or accessed remotely over the network.
+Backend agents can run:
+* locally: accessed using Unix sockets
+* remotely: connected to using TLS

 ## Rationale

-The default `penguin.lxd` ChromeOS container has access to hardware tokens like the Yubikey.
-Other containers cannot access the token.
+ChromeOS limits access to hardware tokens such as Yubikeys to the default `penguin.lxd` container.
+While other containers cannot directly access the token, using `ssh-agent-mux` allows selectively granting access to the token to authorized containers.

 ```mermaid
 graph TD